BelalAEzzat/umami_prod/README.md

 ## Prerequisites

-**- An Ansible machine is set up on your controller machine.**
+### - An Ansible machine is set up on your controller machine.

-### installation Steps of Ansible on Ubuntu 18.04 and later versions
+**Installation Steps of Ansible on Ubuntu 18.04 and later versions**
 1. update apt and install the necessary package to add and remove PPAs
    ```bash
    sudo apt update && apt install software-properties-commo